Three Goodbyes: Production

 The screenplay was written by Enrico Audenino with the collaboration of Isabel Coixet.
 The film is an Italian-Spanish co-production by Cattleya (ITV Studios), Ruvido Produzioni, Bartlebyfilm, Buenapinta Media, Bteam Prods, Colosé Producciones, and Perdición Films with the participation of Max and Sky.
 Shooting locations included Rome.

 Release

 The film was set to have its world premiere at the 2025 Toronto International Film Festival on 8 September 2025.
 It was selected as the opening film of the 70th Valladolid International Film Festival.

 Vision Distribution handled distribution in Italy and BTeam Pictures did so in Spain.

 Reception

 Jessica Kiang from Variety described the film as "a charmingly bittersweet and life-affirming movie".
-Nadia Dalimonte from Next Best Picture wrote: "The film also incorporates these personal monologues with broader meditations on various themes, including intimacy and illness" and "also shines as a sweet, personalized love letter to Rome".
+Nadia Dalimonte from Next Best Picture wrote that Three Goodbyes "incorporates these personal monologues with broader meditations on various themes, including intimacy and illness" and also shines as "a sweet, personalized love letter to Rome".